-2.4 The Local Plan allocates 10% more housing than is required, to provide flexibility and account for unforeseen circumstances that might prevent some sites from coming forward as expected such as not all commitments translating into completions.
+The Local Plan makes provision for 17% more housing than is required, to provide flexibility and account for unforeseen circumstances that might prevent some sites from coming forward as expected such as not all commitments translating into completions.
 The availability of land for housing, taking account of existing commitments and allocations is set out in the following trajectory.
-The development of existing commitments is forecast to take three years, spread evenly across that period.
 The development of allocated sites in Tiverton and Crediton will diminish in the latter part of the plan period, while Cullompton's role in meeting the district's long-term housing need is reflected in the town's forecast housing delivery up to 2033.
 Allocations in Crediton and rural areas will help to bolster housing supply in the first five years of the plan, allowing a sufficient lead-in period for the larger town sites, which have more complex infrastructure and Masterplanning requirements.
 These trajectories assume that housing will come forward at the earliest opportunity but it is largely the housing market that determines housing delivery and it is possible that sites will be delivered at different times and rates from those forecast.
 Also, windfall developments will continue to come forward throughout the plan period and these are not included in the trajectories.

-Overall Housing Trajectory 2013 - 2033
+Overall Housing Trajectory 2013-2033